 Training is your best friend when it comes to calming your dog.
 Once a trigger has upset them, try using behavioral training practices to have them act differently.
 Even though it may be difficult for them to separate their fear from reality at first, if they are focused on their training, they will not only be distracted but also be in a calmer state as well.
 Once they have been conditioned to behave favorably, make sure to reward this desired behavior with praise or treats.

 If your dog is suffering from anxiety, do whatever you can to make them feel comfortable.
 Once you find the trigger that is causing the issue, you can then create a treatment plan with your veterinarian.
-It’s not always easy knowing how to calm anxiety in dogs, especially if the source of their problem is still unknown.
+It’s not always easy knowing how to calm an anxious dog, especially if the source of their problem is still unknown.

 As a general rule of thumb, you should always take your dog in for their regular check-ups and inform your vet of any changes in behavior or health that you’ve been noticing with your furry companion.
 Whether the symptoms are big or small, they all indicate an issue that needs to be addressed.